 In Delete Beach a curious paradox is at work: society has reached an advanced state of independence from carbon fuels, yet it continues to toil as before under a regime of oppression, inequality and control.
 Following anime’s recognisable aesthetic and storytelling strategies, Collins’ collaboration with STUDIO4°C, one of Japan’s leading animation studios (Tekkonkinkreet), and pop auteur and film composer Mica Levi (Under the Skin, Jackie) brings to life a world at once familiar and disquietingly corroded.
 For the installation at HOME, Delete Beach is conjured up as an apocalyptic, melancholy shoreline, crashing in from another dimension to play host to a dream-like animation environment.

 Ceremony was co-commissioned by 14-18 NOW, HOME, Manchester and Manchester International Festival.
 Produced by HOME, Manchester, Manchester International Festival, Shady Lane Productions and Tigerlily Productions.
 Supported by Arts Council England’s Ambition for Excellence, the BBC, the Henry Moore Foundation and My Festival Circle.
-Ceremony also tours to Baltic, Gateshead, Fri 22 Jun – Sun 30 Sep; mac, Birmingham, Thu 9 Aug – Sun 28 Oct; and Cooper Gallery at Jordanstone College of Art & Design, Dundee, Fri 18 Jan – Sat 16 Feb, 2019.
+Ceremony also tours to Baltic, Gateshead, Fri 22 Jun – Sun 30 Sep; MAC, Belfast, Thu 9 Aug – Sun 28 Oct; and Cooper Gallery, Duncan of Jordanstone College of Art and Design, University of Dundee, Fri 18 Jan – Sat 16 Feb, 2019.

 Delete Beach was commissioned by Bergen Assembly.
 Supported by Vestnorsk Filmsenter.
 Co-produced with HAU Hebbel am Ufer Berlin through funding provided by the German Cultural Foundation.